Brighter-bits/AdventOfCode2024/ReadME.md

 ...
 I accidentally completed the first part of 2023 Day 15...
 That was silly of me.

-The actual puzzle shouldn't be too bad, it seems similar to the word search, so I should be fine
+The actual puzzle shouldn't be too bad, it seems similar to the word search, so I should be fine.

+Part 1 had quite a few errors, a single off by one error where I tried to find an adjacent 0 first instead an adjacent 1, unfortunately, I made a terrible mistake, I kept counting every single route to every single 9 instead of just one route.

+I fixed it without too much editing.
+My face must have practically lit up after reading part 2, which wanted every single route.

+That was almost certainly the fastest part 2 I've ever done.
+Now I'll be bored for the rest of the day.